Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 You can't normally expect much from a £50 or £100 piano or from a free one.

 The analogy of a secondhand car helps: Maybe an elderly relative stops driving due to health problems, and gives their fairly new car to a young family member who has just passed the driving test.
-That's a generous gift and a happy scenario.
+That's a generous gift.
 But, how often would you ever see an offer of a free car from a stranger?

-Similarly, fine pianos do occasionally get given away for various reasons.
+Similarly, fine pianos are occasionally given away for various reasons.
 But people don't give away good quality pianos in excellent condition to strangers.

-If you see a used car advertised for £50 or £100, what sort of car do you think it will be?
+If you see a used car advertised for £50 or £100, what do you think its age and condition it will be?
 If you pay that amount for a piano, generally you get the piano equivalent of the car you'd get for that money.

 It's frustrating how often people have lovely modern homes, expensive high-grade new cars, and a house full of new premium quality appliances, yet seem to expect a grotty century-old piano to suffice.